mitchelllangdon/Week-18-Homework/README.md

 ---

-## Instructions How to use this tool
+## Instructions: how to use this tool

  1. Clone the repository to your local machine
  2. Navigate (in the terminal) run the streamlit application by typing `streamlit run python.py`